nobedee/didJavaScriptFunctionRun/README.md

 `Ctrl + click` to see example of [didJavaScriptFunctionRun.js](https://jhauga.github.io/htmlpreview.github.com/?https://github.com/nobedee/didJavaScriptFunctionRun/blob/main/index.html)

+First and most importantly - be aware that incorrectly implementing this template can cause unexpected results; and that editing any of the files located in the ` didJavaScriptFunctionRun/scripts ` folder can possibly delete all files and folders on you machine.
+Both local and remote.
+If you edit be sure you know what you're doing!

 ## LEGAL DISCLAIMER AND USE AGREEMENT

-First and most importantly - you have been informed that incorrectly implementing this template can cause unexpected results; and that editing any of the files located in the ` didJavaScriptFunctionRun/scripts ` folder can possibly delete all files and folders on you machine.
-Both local and/or remote.
-If you edit be sure you know what you're doing!

 By using this template, you acknowledge and agree to the following terms: